Tzur-CS/Projects-Manager/README.md

 ### Answers in Answers.md

 A full-stack web application for managing projects and tasks with user authentication, built with Spring Boot (Java) backend and React (TypeScript) frontend.
+### For login to the user on the frontend:
+- user 1: tzur , password: 123456
+- user 2: eden , password: 123456
 ## 🎯 Overview

 This is a full-stack (backend oriented) task management application that allows users to: